HadilAyari00/3D-Game-Assignment/README.md

 - Changed main player with a ufo model
 - Changed cannonballs to match the positioning of the ufo
 - Changed laser to look like it was shooting out of the ufo
-- Other general adjustments to code
+- Other general adjustments to code, (adding and managing asynchronous functions, etc..)